Brooklyn Decker Throws Shade At Alabama’s Abortion Law On Instagram

 While most who took to the comments of Laura’s tweets agreed that the bill was “what’s wrong with America” and felt that it was just a prime example of the country moving backwards, others were quick to question if the writer even read the bill.

 “To be honest, the Alabama bill also has not punishment set for the woman.
 The 10 – 99 years is for the provider.
-Still a heinous bill,” one of many Twitter users pointed out clarifying that the bill only punished the doctor who performs the abortion – not the woman.
+Still a heinous bill,” one of many Twitter users pointed out clarifying that the bill only punishes the doctor who performs the abortion, not the woman.